LucasvanKasteren/eduvpn-log-analysis/README.md

 - To run the python script we use python.
 Specifically it was tested using python3.11.2.

-- Two python packages need to be installed to run the tool.
+- Currently only one python package need to be installed to run the tool.
 For Debian and Ubuntu: `sudo apt-get install python3-maxminddb python3-geopy`.
 For Fedora: `sudo dnf install python3-maxminddb python3-geopy`.
 Since WireGuard is currently disabled, one does not need to install `python3-maxminddb`.

 - According to the eduVPN documentation, to enable the script connection hook feature, a good location to put the `openvpn_connect_script.py` is in the `/usr/local/bin` folder.
 For now it only works if you put the database in the `/usr/local/share/DB-IP/` folder as specified in the [docs](https://docs.eduvpn.org/server/v3/geo-ip.html).